+class nacl.signing.VerifyKey(key, encoder)

-class nacl.signing.VerifyKey (key, encoder=<class 'nacl.encoding.RawEncoder'>) The public key counterpart to an Ed25519 SigningKey for producing digital signatures.
+The public key counterpart to an Ed25519 SigningKey for producing digital signatures.

-- key [bytes] Serialized Ed25519 public key - encoder A class that is able to decode the key - verify (smessage, signature=None, encoder=<class 'nacl.encoding.RawEncoder'>)
+- key (bytes) A serialized Ed25519 public key. - encoder A class that is able to decode the key.

+verify (smessage, signature, encoder)

-Verifies the signature of a signed message, returning the message if it has not been tampered with else raising BadSignatureError.
+Verifies the signature of a signed message.

-- smessage [bytes] Either the original messaged or a signature and message concated together. - signature [bytes] If an unsigned message is given for smessage then the detached signature must be provded. - encoder A class that is able to decode the secret message and signature.
+- smessage (bytes) The signed message to verify.
+This is either the original message or the concated signature and message. - signature (bytes) The signature of the message to verify against.
+If the value of smessage is the concated signature and message, this parameter can be None. - encoder A class that is able to decode the secret message and signature.